 I am totally in love with this idea!
 It makes a quick-to-make but super festive centerpiece for your Holiday table.

-I love that the white and silver colors are dominant with only a little red pop of color.
+This centerpiece is truly versatile.
+The white and silver neutral colors are dominant with only a little red pop of color.

-I am a minimalist when it comes to decoration, so I like to think long and hard about what I bring into my house.
-I hate items just standing in cabinets, never being used.
+I am a minimalist, so when it comes to decoration I think long and hard about what I bring into my house.

-But I have been wishing for a tiered server for some time because whenever cupcakes or small desserts are served, I have no way to display them.
+But I have been wishing for a tiered server for some time.
+Whenever we serve cupcakes or small desserts, I have no tray to present them.